 - explore funding, fundraising and grants that could enable and support PA activities and projects

-- undertake PA support functions for APCs (Australasian Permaculture Convergences) and IPCs (International Permaculture Convergences), plus initiatives such as the Next Big Step for permaculture, the international initiative to structure permaculture as a truly global movement
+- undertake PA support functions for APCs (Australasian Permaculture Convergences) and IPCs (International Permaculture Convergences), plus initiatives such as the Global Collaboration permaculture initiative to bring more coherence to permaculture as a truly global movement

 - support the management and promotion of International Permaculture Day